Friday 8 September

 11 September – 17 December The Story Boat Project

 The Story Boat project is the creation of a miniature maritime memories museum from an upturned boat in which people’s memories will be recorded and preserved.

 Traditional wooden boatbuilder Gail McGarva in collaboration with local wheelwrights Rowland & Son are giving a new lease of life on land to a retired Dorset fishing boat by transforming her into enchanting oral history recording and exhibition space.

-The Story Boat will be in residence outside the Marine from June to September.
+The Story Boat will be in residence outside the Marine Theatre from September to December.

 Duration of workshop: 1 hour

 Age group: 7-11

 This project is supported by Arts Council England, West Dorset District Council and a wide range of local funders and supporters.
 The Trusthouse Charitable Foundation, G.F Eyre Trust and local sponsors.